GregWoodring/newPlaylist/README.md

 6. Update playlist to Spotify's, update spotify to playlist

+## Bugs

+1. login redirects to bad page '_=_'?
+2. Logout gets hidden by sync
+3. If you are logged out you aren't always redirected to login screen
+    - likely need to have error handler that redirects when logout status code comes through

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts